Outages & SafetyCall Before You Dig

 Electricity provides necessities and luxuries that certainly add to the quality of our lives.
 However, carelessness with electricity can unfortunately result in burns, injuries or death.

-Similar to lightening, electricity is always striving to find a path to the ground.
+Similar to lightning, electricity is always striving to find a path to the ground.
 Should any part of your body come in contact directly or indirectly with an energized object, you have provided that pathway to ground and therefore, are in immediate danger.

 Pitt & Greene EMC works to keep power lines in safe condition.
 Still we need your help and encourage you to remember the following safety rules.